 All researchers and trainees publishing or presenting work, in any form, are required by the NIHR to use the correct funding acknowledgement and disclaimer.
-This and other branding guidelines can be found on the School's website: www.spcr.nihr.ac.uk/about-us/ SPCR-outputs
+This and other branding guidelines can be found on the School's website:

-In summary, the SPCR communications process ensures all news, publications, poster and powerpoint presentations, press releases and attribute statements are known to and approved by the NIHR and DH before being published or released.
+In summary, the SPCR communications process ensures all news, publications, poster and PowerPoint presentations, press releases and attribute statements are known to and approved by the NIHR and DH before being published or released.